-- Accessed by: The or button at the bottom left of effects, generators and analyzers dialogs:
+- Accessed by: The or button at the top left of effects, generators and analyzers dialogs:

-- Example of the Normalize effect showing the "Manage" dropdown menu
+- Example of the Normalize effect showing the "Presets & settings" dropdown menu

 Lets you choose from presets that you have already saved in Audacity (see below).
 In the image above, this option is grayed out because no user presets have yet been saved.